DianaLaura54/Website_flask/README.md

 The website has the options to sign up or log in, as the admin or as a user.
-The user owns a membership, can make donations, search or rent books.
+You can choose if you want the basic version or the automated one (with Selenium).The user owns a membership, can make donations, search or rent books.
 The admin can add and delete books, add locations where the book is physically present, and have a list of users.
 The website was made in Python with the Flask framework and the sqlAlchemy database.